 You’ll need canning jars and lids to vacuum-seal your pasta in glass jars.
 We also recommend adding an oxygen absorber to each jar.
 Be sure to follow the instructions carefully to make sure you get a proper seal.

-You’ll know that your jar is sealed if the lid is concave and doesn’t make a popping sound when you press on it.
-After the jar is sealed, you may choose to add a band around the lid to help keep it in place.
+You’ll know that your jar is sealed if the lid is concave and doesn’t make a popping sound when you press it.
+After the jar is sealed, you may add a band around the lid to help keep it in place.

 The disadvantages of glass jars are that they are heavy and not portable.
 They could be damaged in an earthquake or similar catastrophe.

-They are not the most space-efficient way to store lots of pasta, for those that are prepping for a large group of people.
+They are not the most space-efficient way to store lots of pasta for those prepping for a large group of people.
 Later in this article, we’ll review an alternative method of storing more substantial amounts of pasta.

-You may not be ready to invest in a vacuum sealer for your food just yet; in that case, there are alternate methods of vacuum sealing without using a specialized device.
+You may not be ready to invest in a vacuum sealer for your food just yet; in that case, there are alternate vacuum sealing methods without a specialized device.
 These methods depend on the action of the oxygen absorber to remove excess air instead of the vacuum sealer.

 You can use this method with canning jars or mylar bags.
-If you choose mylar bags, note they can accidentally be punctured by sharp edges of your dry pasta.
+If you choose mylar bags, note the sharp edges of your dry pasta can accidentally puncture them.
 Orzo or orecchiette have inherently round shapes that could minimize the danger of this happening.
-It’s best to avoid pointy kinds of pasta like penne, which is cut on an angle, in mylar.
+It’s best to avoid pointy pasta like penne, cut on an angle in mylar.

 - To use this method with mylar bags, fill each bag with your pasta and one oxygen absorber, leaving enough excess at the open end of the bag to iron it closed.

-- Press with a hot iron across the opening of the bag, leaving a small gap at the end.
+- Press a hot iron across the bag’s opening, leaving a small gap at the end.

 If you’re using glass jars, the same method applies.
 Fill your jar and add an oxygen absorber, then put the lid and band on.
-As the air is absorbed inside the jar, the lid will seal on.
+The lid will seal on as the air is absorbed inside the jar.

-Note that we recommended earlier using both a food vacuum sealer and oxygen absorbers, and that will give you the best results.
-However, using oxygen absorbers without a food sealer is still a viable back-up option.
+We recommended using a food vacuum sealer and oxygen absorbers earlier, which will give you the best results.
+However, using oxygen absorbers without a food sealer is still a viable backup option.